ajhatt/drawboard/README.md

 ## TODO

-- load project logo and display
+- Improve the project list view

 ## Possible improvements

 - Add a decorator to the `IProjectClient` instance that caches the project list (expires after some duration).
+- Persist the users 'access token' between instances.
+- Cache project logos